 Practicing Music with the Guide Functions

-Displaying Music Notation - Score
+Displaying Music Notation - Score (CVP-205 only)

 With this feature, you can have the notation automatically shown on the display as the song plays.
 This can be used with your own recordings as well as the internal Demo songs.